TypeScript Patterns That Come Up More Than You'd Think

 Template Literal Types

 Example: design system tokens.
-Your design system has sizes (sm, md, lg), colors (red, blue, zinc), and opacity levels (50, 100, 500, 900).
+Sizes (sm, md, lg), colors (red, blue, zinc), opacity levels (50, 100, 500, 900).
 A token might look like "badge-sm-red-100".
 Without template literals, you'd type it as string, and typos would be silent bugs.

 type Size = 'sm' | 'md' | 'lg';